orbisgis/POC-Carto/README.md

 groovy poccarto.groovy inputMCFile.mc
 ```

+## Command usage
 Render input map content (.mc) file into the output image file.
+If the output file exists, it is replaced by the new content.
+To avoid that, the option `--no-replace` should be used.
 For more information about .mc file, use option `--mcHelp`.

 `<input>`     The input map content (.mc) file.